quixio/quix-samples/python/transformations/Event-Detection/README.md

-# Data filtering model
+# Event Detection

-This is an example on how to create a simple pub/sub model on the Quix platform.
+This is an example of how to create a simple pub/sub model on the Quix platform.

 It shows how to make real-time decisions on your data.

-In this case, it shows if a driver is braking hard.
+In this case, it detects an event on the time series data.

 ## Environment variables